Gatland hails 'outstanding performance' in Lyon

 "This team gets better and better and, with some confidence and momentum, we're in a pretty good place now."

-Wales will now return to their base in Versailles where they will have just under two weeks to prepare for their final pool game.
+Wales will now return to their base in Versailles, where they will have just under two weeks to prepare for their final pool game.

 "You can always get better, but I think we'll enjoy tonight," added Gatland.